- About the Board

 The Environmental Board, a joint board of the CU Student Government (CUSG), helps CU students make the Boulder campus a greener, more socially just place by overseeing the activities, budget, and programs of the nation's largest student-run environmental center.
-As the board of the Environmental Center, as CUSG cost center, we work directly with students and administrators to catalyze change.
+As the board of the Environmental Center, as CUSG service center, we work directly with students and administrators to catalyze change.

 The Environmental Board has recently advised on the evolution of campus recycling and zero waste, instilling energy conservation habits through outreach, and developing and expanding sustainable transportation.
 We administer the Sustainable CU fund, which supports student-led, innovative capital projects that promote sustainability on the CU campus.
 Recently, the CU Campus adopted an integrated pest management plan, due in large part to the efforts of some of the Board's recent graduates.
 The plan phases out pesticide use on the CU Boulder campus over the next several years.